 One common legal issue that our Greenville dog bite law firm comes across is the liability of a tenant’s vicious dog attack on another individual.
-While in many states, landlords could be held responsible for a tenant’s dog attack, Georgia’s laws work fairly different in these situations.
-In most cases, usually the dog owner is liable for dog bite damages in Georgia.
+While in many states, landlords could be held responsible for a tenant’s dog attack, Georgia’s laws work fairly differently in these situations.
+In most cases, usually, the dog owner is liable for dog bite damages in Georgia.

 Therefore, a landlord technically cannot be held legally responsible for an aggressive dog bite.
 However, there are some exceptions to this rule in Georgia.

 In Many States Landlord Liability Is Common

 In many states across the nation, courts will allow victims of a dog bite to sue for compensation and damages, usually if the landlord knew the animal was dangerous and possessed the power to have the dog removed from the premises.